 This almost goes without saying, but it does deserve special mention as a summer activity because the parks are breathtaking during the summer.
-Spend a few hours wandering around the sprawling greenery of the city, like Hyde Park or St. James’s Park, and make some new animal friends that can be found there.
+Spend a few hours wandering around the sprawling greenery of the city, like Hyde Park or St James’s Park, and make some new animal friends that can be found there.

-PUBLIC & OBSCURE SPACES
+PUBLIC and OBSCURE SPACES

 VICTORIA EMBANKMENT GARDENS: THE LUNA CINEMA

-If you’ve never been to an outdoor cinema before, the Victoria Embankment Gardens actually offers more than just a pretty bubble of nature within the city.
+If you have never been to an outdoor cinema before, the Victoria Embankment Gardens actually offers more than just a pretty bubble of nature within the city.
 At The Luna Cinema, you can view both timeless film classics like The Princess Bride and newer crowd favourites like Pitch Perfect.
 So if you find yourself around the area, I highly suggest giving it a try, and let yourself settle in under the London night sky for some movie time.

 GOOGLE’S CAMPUS LONDON

 This quaint little area is a great place to have a break from walking around Central.
-Sit down, have some coffee or tea, and admire the picturesque, quiet nook in the middle of such a busy city.
+Sit down, have some coffee or tea and admire the picturesque, quiet nook in the middle of such a busy city.